 The Oregon Coast in 1 Week

 Bear in mind that the Oregon coast is not a bikini-and-surfboard playground.
 No, no, no. The water’s too cold for swimming, and if you crashed your surfboard into one of the offshore rocks, you’d be a goner.
 The Oregon coast is wild, windy, rocky, forested, with a lot of towns and villages that almost look like afterthoughts.
 But this rugged seascape offers exciting sights and experiences like whale watching, surf-pounded white-sand beaches, giant headlands, lonely lighthouses, and scenic byways that leave the highway and take you to places of spectacular natural grandeur.
 So here’s a week-long itinerary just for the Oregon coast.
 Of course, you will need a car.
 Bring a fleece, a hoodie, a hat, and some kind of rain gear, no matter what time of year you visit.
-I haven’t focused on camping in this guide, but if you travel with a tent or RV, there are excellent campgrounds in state parks all along the coast.
-For a quick overview of campgrounds, visit http://visittheoregoncoast.com/activities/camping.
-Remember, too, that you will need a Forest Service–issued Oregon Pacific Coast Passport day-use pass to park or camp at the many state parks along the way.
-A 5-day pass costs $10; information on passes can be obtained at www.fs.fed.us.
+If you travel with a tent or RV, there are excellent campgrounds in state parks all along the coast.
+Remember that you will need a Forest Service–issued Oregon Pacific Coast Passport to park or camp at state parks.

 Day 1: Astoria/Cannon Beach

 Today, you’ll head west from Portland to the Pacific Ocean, but before you actually meet up with the sea, you’ll encounter the 14-mile-wide mouth of the Columbia River at Astoria.
-The trip to Astoria, depending on your route, will take 1 1/2 to 2 hours.
-This historic river city, now sprucing itself up and home to a good maritime museum, historic house, and other sights, is worth a couple of hours, longer if you want to have lunch or stroll along the Riverwalk.
-For ideas on how to spend your time in Astoria, see “Day 5” under “Seattle, Portland & the Oregon Coast in 1 Week,” above.
+The trip to Astoria, depending on your route, will take 1.5 to 2 hours.
+This historic river city, home to a good maritime museum, historic houses, and other sights, is worth a couple of hours, longer if you want to have lunch or stroll along the Riverwalk.

-From Astoria, head south about 5 miles (8 km) to visit Fort Clatsop—Lewis and Clark National Historic Park, site of the 1805 winter headquarters of the trailblazing explorers Meriwether Lewis and William Clark and their Corps of Discovery.
-Continue on to Cannon Beach, about 22 miles (36 km) south of Astoria, for your first overnight stay along the Oregon coast.
+From Astoria, head south about 5 miles to visit Fort Clatsop—Lewis and Clark National Historic Park, site of the 1805 winter headquarters of explorers Meriwether Lewis and William Clark and their Corps of Discovery.
+Continue on to Cannon Beach, about 22 miles south of Astoria, for your first overnight stay along the Oregon coast.
 This is your first big Oregon beach experience, and it’s a doozy, with scenic Haystack Rock rising out of the sea and miles of flat, sandy, surf-pounded beach to stroll on and enjoy.
 Cannon Beach is perhaps the most charming and affluent town along the coast, and it has any number of fine ocean-view hotels and restaurants that are definitely a cut above the average.
 Try also to pay a visit to gorgeous Ecola State Park at the north end of town, with miles of beach and forested hiking trails with panoramic ocean views.
-You’ll find more information under “Day 5” in the “Portland, Seattle & the Oregon Coast” itinerary.

 Day 2: Three Capes Scenic Loop/Depoe Bay